cjerdonek/open-rcv/README.md

     $ rcv data/sample.yaml

-TODO: explain the format and that it can be JSON or YAML.

-For help from the command-line:
+For help and detailed information about command-line usage:

     $ rcv --help